 Indigenous Australian flags

-Indigenous Australians have flags recognising their identity, culture and achievements.
+Indigenous Australians have two flags recognising their identity, culture and achievements.

 The Australian Aboriginal Flag

 The Australian Aboriginal Flag was designed by artist Harold Thomas and first flown at Victoria Square in Adelaide, South Australia, on National Aborigines Day, 12 July 1971.
 It became the official flag for the Aboriginal Tent Embassy in Canberra after it was first flown there in 1972.
 Since then, it has become a widely recognised symbol of the unity and identity of Aboriginal people.

 In view of the flag’s wide acceptance and importance in Australian society, the Commonwealth took steps in 1994 to give the flag legal recognition.
 After a period of public consultation, in July 1995 the Aboriginal flag was proclaimed a ‘Flag of Australia’ under the Flags Act 1953.